brainflow-dev/brainflow/docs/SupportedBoards.rst

 Unlike Ganglion board this BrainFlow board does not use BLED112 dongle, so you need to have BLE support on your device in order to use it.

+**Breaking change in 5.21.x, by default Ganglion board will use `FW version 3 <https://openbci.com/forum/index.php?p=/discussion/3721/ganglion-firmware-upgrade>`_, if you have FW version 2, you can force it using BrainFlowInputParams.**

 To create such board you need to specify the following board ID and fields of BrainFlowInputParams object:

 - :code:`BoardIds.GANGLION_NATIVE_BOARD`